 When you start to research the area, you’ll read about Kuira Park.
 Located in the middle of the city, this park boasts a geothermal foot bath that is free.
 I had high hopes for this park because the photos are stunning.
 All I can tell you is this.
 If you’ve never seen a geothermal pool, it’s worth a quick look.
 If you have seen one, save yourself some time and skip this.
 It’s not only boring but there is nothing scenic about it at all.

 Huka Falls ended up saving the day for me.
 Well worth visiting.
 I’m obsessed with waterfalls, so I am always on the lookout for one.
 Oddly, I did not know these falls existed – we stumbled on them.
 What’s fascinating about these falls is the color of the water.
 It’s a stunning bright turquoise blue.
 The color is so deep that it looks as if the water is dyed.
 There is a bridge for you to walk over the actual falls, which allows you to feel the power of the falls.
 It’s free to visit Huka Falls, but they do ask for donations.

 Waimangu Volcanic Valley

 Waimangu is home to Frying Pan Lake, one of the largest hot water springs in the world and home to spectacular volcanic craters and a real hot water springs.
-This place gets great reviews, and many say this has more of a National Park feel than Rotorua.
+This place gets excellent reviews, and many say this has more of a National Park feel than Rotorua.
 The self-guided walking tour starts at $40, or you can take a boat ride.

 Waikite Valley Thermal Pools